coreinfrastructure/best-practices-badge/doc/criteria.md

 [*Producing Open Source Software* by Karl Fogel](http://producingoss.com/).

-Current criteria: Basic Best Practices for OSS
+Current criteria: Best Practices for OSS
 ==============================================

 Here are the current *draft* criteria; it is certain to change.